(EXPANDED FROM 3/15/2024)

 Kalal doesn’t address one of Nance’s biggest mistakes

 As a case in point, shifting production to the Conner Ave. plant in 1955 was a huge — and arguably fatal — mistake.
-That cost a chunk of money that Packard couldn’t afford to spend, it restricted production during a crucial time period and it led to quality-control problems that undercut Packard’s reputation.
+That cost a chunk of money Packard couldn’t afford to spend, it restricted production during a crucial time period, and it led to quality-control problems that undercut Packard’s reputation.

 I would go as far as to suggest that if Nance could have magically gone back in time and changed one decision, he should have kept the final assembly of Packards at the existing East Grand Boulevard plant.
 That could have helped to keep Packard’s financial situation from spiraling out of control in 1956.